yalevras/obsidian/Brain/Work/2 weeks.md

 	- ~~OR a table with restricted command~~
 		- CURRENT SOLUTION:
 			- table filters list of dangerous commands
-			- log in as debuguser and are unable to run root commands
+			- log in as debuguser and are unable to run root commands, not sure if we want multiple logins
 		- su?
 		- run it as a different user
 		- su can specify root user